 As dawn broke, a white flag was seen flying from the parapet.
 Interpreting this as notice of surrender, British officers entered the pā to discover that Māori actually wished to negotiate a truce.
 When Cameron insisted that Waikato lay down their arms, they offered no further resistance and nearly 200 men were taken prisoner.
 About 40 on each side had lost their lives during the battle.

-Cameron occupied the Māori King’s village at Ngāruawāhia on 8 December 1863, and moved 3,000 men south of the settlement in January 1864.
-Mindful of the need to defend villages and sources of supply, Kīngitanga forces began constructing a massive line of fortifications centred upon Pāterangi pā.
-Behind this fortification line were food-producing villages such as Rangiaowhia.
+Cameron occupied the Māori king’s village at Ngāruawāhia on 8 December 1863, and moved 3,000 men south of the settlement in January 1864.
+Mindful of the need to defend villages and sources of supply, Kīngitanga forces began constructing a massive line of fortifications centred upon Pāterangi.
+Behind this defensive line were food-producing villages such as Rangiaowhia.
 Cameron realised these fortifications could only be taken with very high casualties.
-With assistance from local Māori friendly to the British, Cameron’s men were guided around the pā’s southern flank under cover of darkness on the night of 20 February.
+Local Māori friendly to the British guided Cameron’s men around the southern flank of the defences under cover of darkness on the night of 20 February.

 On the morning of 21 February 1864, a force comprising British regular infantry and two colonial units, Captain Gustavus von Tempsky’s Forest Rangers and Colonel Marmaduke Nixon’s cavalry, attacked Rangiaowhia.
-The kāinga's few defenders fought back.
-Houses were set on fire, with defenders shot as they sought to escape.
+The few defenders of the kāinga fought back.
+Houses were set on fire, with defenders shot as they tried to escape.
 When news of Rangiaowhia reached Pāterangi, the pā was abandoned, allowing Cameron’s army to occupy the fortifications unopposed.
-Kīngitanga forces sought to establish a defensive line along the Hairini ridge.
-Cameron rushed his forces to engage Māori at Hairini, forcing their further retreat.
+Kīngitanga forces then sought to establish a defensive line along the Hairini ridge in front of Rangiaowhia.
+Cameron rushed troops to engage Māori at Hairini, forcing their further retreat.

-In March 1864 war parties from Pāterangi, Ngāi Tūhoe and Ngāti Raukawa gained Ngāti Maniapoto leader Rewi Maniapoto’s agreement to fight the British at Ōrākau.
-Under his direction 300 men began constructing defensive earthworks.
+In March 1864 taua from Pāterangi, Ngāi Tūhoe and Ngāti Raukawa gained the agreement of Ngāti Maniapoto leader Rewi Maniapoto to fight the British at Ōrākau, near Kihikihi.
+Under his direction, 300 men began constructing defensive earthworks.
 On 30 March a survey party observed the pā under construction and Brigadier-General Robert Carey organised forward columns which arrived at Ōrākau the next day.
-Initial attacks were repulsed.
-The next day, artillery continued to bombard the pā.
+Initial attacks were repulsed, but artillery continued to bombard the pā.
 Forward trenches built by British Engineers were close enough for grenades to be thrown into the pā.
-On 2 April, Cameron arrived and offered the defenders a chance to surrender, or safe passage for the women and children; this was refused.
+On 2 April, Cameron arrived and offered the defenders a chance to surrender, or safe passage for the women and children; both proposals were refused.

 Āke, āke, āke!

 The most famous incident of the New Zealand wars was the Ōrākau defenders’ response to the offer of surrender or safe passage.
 The popular version is that they responded: ‘Ka whawhai tonu mātou, āke, āke, āke!’ – ‘we shall fight on, for ever, and ever, and ever!’
-There are several other versions of the response and it is unclear whether it was Rewi Maniapoto or another chief who spoke.
+There are several other versions of the response and it is unclear whether it was Rewi Maniapoto or another rangatira who spoke.
 In any event, ‘Rewi’s last stand’ became a legendary expression of Māori courage.
 The story was made into a silent film of the same name by Rudall Hayward in 1925 and remade as a ‘talkie’ in 1939.